Adding a language

 statements with other top-level elements, such as the namespace declaration.

-We can do so in the language profile:
+The commutative parent can be defined in the language profile:

 LangProfile {